ge-li/ge-li/content/project/gwas/index.md

 ### Results

-* Our proposed method can robustly estimate R^2 between PRS and another phenotype using only GWAS summary statistics.
+* I developed a new method to estimate the genetic correlation between key phenotypes and polygenic risk scores.
+This approach is both robust and privacy-protecting - it can correct for sample overlap and only requires GWAS summary-level statistics as input.

 ![Simulation Result](simulation_result.png)